-Prior to 2021, data on transmission and distribution losses of heat are not available.
-As a result, losses are included in consumption for those years.
-This leads to breaks in the timeseries of supply and consumption of heat between 2020 and 2021.
+Prior to 2021, data on transmission and distribution losses of heat consisted of heat units only.
+As of 2021, also transmission and distribution losses from CHP units are included.
+This leads to breaks in time series between 2020 and 2021.

-For 2021, electricity output from autoproducer wind was reported for the first time in several years due to a reclassification of the producer type.
+For 2020, electricity output from autoproducer wind was reported for the first time in several years due to a reclassification of the producer type.